Moon Knight: Moon Knight vol. 3 – "Resurrection Wars"; Moon Knight vol. 4 – "High Strangeness"

 When the god Seth selects his own avatar to act on Earth and perform acts of destruction, Khonshu responds.
 Marc Spector wakes up in his grave and has a vision of being tasked with resuming his life as a champion of the moon.
 In the mansion of Steven Grant, Marlene and Frenchie witness a statue of Khonshu seemingly explode, revealing a living and fully healed Marc Spector.
 Marc's latest resurrection (his third) and the fact that the Khonshu statue magically returns, fully repaired, finally convinces Marlene that Moon Knight does not suffer delusions and is in fact the chosen avatar of the moon god.

 For a time, Moon Knight decides to allow the world to continue believing Marc Spector is dead and chooses instead to focus on his other identities of Moon Knight, Steven Grant, and Jake Lockley.
-Despite this, news surfaces that Marc Spector is alive, leading to assassination attempts.
+Despite this, news surfaces that Spector is alive, leading to assassination attempts.